Arts – Celebrate – Elevate – Downtown

 He was born on the island of St. Croix in 1810, the son of a sugar farmer, Alexander Leidesdorff.
 In 1841, Leidesdorff sold all his belongings in New Orleans, bought a boat, and sailed around Cape Horn to California, settling in the then-Mexican village of Yerba Buena on the San Francisco Bay, where he spent the next three years becoming a successful merchant.
 He died unexpectedly in 1848 at age 38 and is buried inside the Mission Dolores Church, where his gravestone remains.

-Participating artists include The Best Bad Things, Circus of the Moon, The Countess Lola Montez, Kinetech Arts, Misfit Cabaret, and RAWdance.
-The neighborhood galleries will hold an eventful art walk: 836M, Canessa Gallery, Gallery Wendi Norris, Japonesque Gallery, JBG Fine Art, Scott Richards Contemporary Art, and Simon Breitbard Fine Arts.
+On September 23, 2023 we celebrated the neighborhood’s first Jackson Square Arts Day.
+During the Arts Day, Jackson Street was closed from Montgomery Street to Sansome Street, with a grand main stage at the heart of the festivities.
+Musical, theatrical, and dance performances, including The Best Bad Things, Circus of the Moon, The Countess Lola Montez, Kinetech Arts, Misfit Cabaret, and RAWdance, treated participants to a tapestry of joy and wonder.
+The neighborhood galleries held an eventful art walk with pop-up programming: 836M, Canessa Gallery, Gallery Wendi Norris, Japonesque Gallery, JBG Fine Art, Scott Richards Contemporary Art, and Simon Breitbard Fine Arts.